ssoehdata/PowerBI_sample_project/README.md

 2) <d>Data cleaning:</d>

    I decided to perform all of the data cleaning steps _within PowerBI_ (i.e. not prior to in the original .csv file). \
-   While it can be easier to perform much if not all of initial data cleaning steps outside of PowerBI, I wanted to make use  of the included toolset for this project.
+   While it can be easier to perform much if not all of initial data cleaning steps outside of PowerBI, I wanted to use the            included toolset for this project.

    Sample list of some of the data cleaning steps: